• Privacy Policy

 What Should You Not Use Pine Sol for?

 Do not use Pine Sol on “marble, aluminum, or wood that is unfinished, unsealed, unpainted, waxed, oiled or worn.”
-Avoid using Pine Sol on cars, as well.
+Avoid using it on cars, as well.
 Using Pine Sol on food-safe surfaces is also not recommended.
-Pine Sol should not be mixed with other cleaners.
+It should not be mixed with other cleaners.

-It pine sol safe?
-Pine Sol is not safe for human or pet consumption, so just like any other cleaning supplies, keep it out of reach of children and pets.
+Is Pine Sol safe?
+It is not safe for human or pet consumption, so just like any other cleaning supplies, keep it out of reach of children and pets.
+While it does have an amazing scent, as with any cleaner, avoid inhaling pine sol to any large extent.

-Pine Sol is also considered an irritant, so use gloves and ensure the Pine Sol does not come into contact with your skin for too long.
+Pine Sol is also considered an irritant, so use gloves and ensure that it does not come into contact with your skin for too long.
 And avoid getting Pine Sol in your eyes.
 You also want to ensure that you use Pine Sol in a well-ventilated area, especially when using it at full strength.

 Do Bugs Like the Smell of Pine Sol?